Tamara Wilhite is a technical writer, industrial engineer, mother of two, and published sci-fi and horror author.

-We see the Cylons depart in a ship.
+We see the Cylons depart on a ship.
 We hear the warning that they may come back.
 There’s a logical answer to this whole conundrum – they did come back and nuked the obviously settled towns.
-The only survivors were scattered explorers, hunting parties and anyone who interbred with the natives.
+The only survivors were scattered explorers, hunting parties, and anyone who interbred with the natives.
 (Sons of Baltar, most likely.)

-This would mean that the genetic contribution of the Colonials were scattered, terrified survivors of a second attempted Cylon genocide.
-Some of Hera’s grand-daughters and great-granddaughters survived.
-These few girls and women passed on to their children a stronger language, culture and tool use than the cavemen who were their neighbors, and now there’s no reason not to interbreed with them.
+This would mean that the genetic contribution of the Colonials was scattered, terrified survivors of a second attempted Cylon genocide.
+Some of Hera’s granddaughters and great-granddaughters survived.
+These few girls and women passed on to their children a stronger language, culture, and tool use than the cavemen who were their neighbors, and now there’s no reason not to interbreed with them.

 At least your children are better than the savages, benefitting from Mom’s genes and cultural toolkit, so they’re at the top of the social totem pole.
 Maybe it will get better.
 Maybe.

 It did, after tens of thousands of years.
 And that’s the hidden horror story of the “Battlestar Galactica” reboot’s finale.

 Question: Terra was advanced but not as advanced as the 12 Colonies.
 They didn't have colossal Battlestars for instance.
 But you're right I often wondered, why not just stay on once of the habitable planets?
 The western world planet was a problem for Apollo because he was alone.
 If the entire fleet came down, they'd be running things in fifteen minutes.